Roshex/Grandma/README.md

 **G**ene-tree **R**econciliation **A**lgorithms for **N**ested **D**etection of **M**ultiple **A**llopolyploidizations

-GRANDMA is a highly optimized, modern Python reimplementation and massive iterative expansion of the classic GRAMPA algorithm.
+GRANDMA is a highly optimized, modern Python reimplementation and massive iterative expansion of the classic GRAMPA algorithm (see https://github.com/gwct/grampa).
 It reconciles large sets of gene trees against species trees infer polyploid events (e.g., allopolyploid hybridization and WGD) under Maximum Parsimony.

 By utilizing flattened array-based tree structures and $O(1)$ Lowest Common Ancestor (LCA) lookups, GRANDMA achieves storage reductions and massive speedups over the original implementation.
 This efficiency enables the algorithm to move from the realrm of a single-event inference tool into an engine capable of iterative searches across complex evolutionary histories.